 Did you know that career gender stereotypes start to form during early childhood?
 So does self-efficacy.
 When I’m an Entrepreneur: Dreaming is Believing: Business features simple images that allow children to think about their own entrepreneurial spirit while building their self-belief.
 The unique picture book encourages children to dream big, and it includes a companion activity book to stimulate your child’s imagination.

-After you’ve finished reading this totally awesome business book with your child, you can investigate the newspaper articles that appear in the book on the author’s website.
+After you’ve finished reading this totally awesome business book with your child, you can investigate the newspaper articles that appear in the book on the author’s website for extra educational value.
 While there, you even can explore even more fun facts about the image details.

 2. What Do Grownups Do All Day?

 by Virginie Morgand